searel-lab/old_website/content/authors/pk/_index.md

 Pardeep Kumar is truly an important member of our laborious team.
 He did his post-graduation from Panjab University, Chandigarh, and joined us in 2018.
 His primary interests are floristic explorations, ecosystem ecology, and biodiversity conservation.
 As a part of his PhD, he is working on ecological assessment and carbon sequestration potential of forest ecosystems of Siwalik region.

--Research Title: *Carbon dynamics under selected forest ecosystems in the Siwaliks of north-western India*
+Research Title: *Carbon dynamics under selected forest ecosystems in the Siwaliks of north-western India*